Morgana-S/magic-december/README.md

 - The README file was constructed early in the project and updated with features, credit and information regularly to ensure it kept pace with the project.

 ### The project has an overall sense of completeness.
+- We focused on getting a version of the site deployed early, using GitHub Projects to prioritise essential work and issues.
+After we had the foundation of the site down, we then proceeded to work on polishing existing functionality.

 ### The project showcases a strong sense of creativity and originality.
 - We believe that our project derives its purpose from the true core of the holiday period - a sense of inclusivity, festivity and togetherness.
 We took information provided by websites that specialise in the subject matter, formatted the content in a way that makes it accessible and exciting the end-user to view, and we gave the user the ability to find out more information if they desire.
 We strongly feel this kindles the thirst for knowledge and understanding of other cultures and ways of celebrating the festive period in an original way.

 ## About
-Magic Calendar is a festive, advent-style calendar with selectable cards.
+Magic December is a festive, advent-style calendar with selectable cards.
 The purpose of the calendar is to provide insight into many of the widely celebrated seasonal festivals and holidays around the world.
 Our project is unique as it uses the motif of a local holiday tradition (advent calendars) to provide content to the user - the nature of the advent calendar format allows for new content to be provided every day.